-A cash book is subsidiary ledger in which are stored all cash receipt and cash payment transactions.
+A cash book is a subsidiary ledger in which are stored all cash receipt and cash payment transactions.
 It is the primary repository of cash-related information for a business.
 The information in the cash book is periodically aggregated and posted to the general ledger.
 The information in the cash book is routinely compared to the bank's records via a bank reconciliation to ensure that the information in the book is correct.
 If not, an adjusting entry is made to bring the cash book into conformance with the bank's information.

 The cash book is commonly subdivided into a cash receipts journal and a cash disbursements journal when there are a large number of transactions.
 Doing so reduces the clutter in a single source document or file.
 In a smaller business that experiences less transactional volume related to cash, all cash transactions are recorded within a single cash book.